Modern Slavery Statement

 Introduction

-We, The Manufacturing Technology Centre (MTC) understand that modern slavery and human trafficking represent some of the gravest violations of human rights and that risks are present in every sector and country.
+We, The Manufacturing Technology Centre Limited and our trading subsidiaries (MTC) understand that modern slavery and human trafficking represent some of the gravest violations of human rights and that risks are present in every sector and country.
 We have a zero-tolerance approach to modern slavery and human trafficking of any kind in our operations and supply chain and are committed to preventing slavery and human trafficking in our corporate activities and supply chains.

 Our business structure